 The vast majority of vendor contracts (including credit applications, leases, etc.) have language that conflicts with Louisiana State Law.
 Some of the more common conflicts are listed below.

-Pre-printed contracts - No contract entered into shall be on preprinted contract forms supplied by a vendor (RS 39:200F).
+Pre-printed contracts - No contract entered into shall be on preprinted contract forms supplied by a vendor unless otherwise approved by the Purchasing Office.
+(RS 39:200F).

 Indemnification is another common conflict with most vendor contracts.
 All indemnification should be mutual.
 Suggested language to account for this is as follows: "Each party hereto agrees to indemnify, defend, and hold harmless from the other, its officers, directors, agents and employees harmless from and against any and all losses, liabilities, and claims, including reasonable attorney's fees arising in any way from the gross negligence or misconduct of the indemnifying party or of its employees, independent contractors, or agents in performing its obligations under this Agreement provided, however, that neither party hereto shall be liable to the other for any omission, or negligence."

 Selected types of contracts and transactions have additional requirements for standard language.
-All inquiries regarding personal, professional, and consulting services contracts should be directed to the Office of the Vice Chancellor of Administration and Finance.
-All other contract language inquiries should be directed to your assigned buyer, the Procurement Manager, or the Director of Purchasing.
+All contract language inquiries should be directed to your assigned buyer, the Assistant Director of Purchasing or the Director of Purchasing.

 As a rule of thumb, no contract should be signed with a vendor until it has been reviewed by the Purchasing office to ensure legality.